WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_cv.md

 | --------------------------------------- | ---------------------- | ----------------------- |
 | 1920x1080 six-layer base layer output    | 299ms                  | 19ms                     |

-Because the first run requires hardware configuration for the VPS, it takes more time.
+Because the first run requires hardware configuration, it takes more time.
 If the hardware configuration attributes are not changed and the hardware is used directly for processing, the time will be significantly reduced.

 The original 1920x1080 image and the pyramid-scaled image are as follows: